 Property taxes attach as an enforceable lien on January 1.
 Taxes are levied on or about October 1, are due on November 1, and are past due the following February 1.
 The Williamson County Appraisal District established appraisal values in accordance with requirements of the Texas Legislature.
 The District levies taxes based upon the appraised values.
 The Williamson County Tax Assessor Collector bills and collects the District's property taxes.
-The Board set current tax rates applicable to fiscal year 2014 on September 12, 2013.
+The Board set current tax rates on September 3, 2013.